henn1001/QSDL/README.md

 $`~~~~          supertype=Base?                                             `$\
 $`~~~~          directives*=Directive                                       `$\
 $`~~~~          fields+=Field                                               `$\
-$`~~~~          operation=Operation?                                        `$
+$`~~~~          api=Api?                                                    `$

 Object types represent the core of our schema.
 A Object definition will result into the generation of several CRUD path definitions for OpenAPI and Query/Mutations for GraphQL.
-The auto-generated CRUD operations can be overwritten by providing a Operation type.
+The auto-generated CRUD operations can be overwritten by providing a Api type.

 Object Rules: